-BFT has staged over 250 productions—involving more than 50 directors and nearly 1,000 actors and 500 crew people—that have been seen by almost 100,000 audience members.
+BFT has staged over 310 productions—involving more than 60 directors and over 1,000 actors and 600 crew people—that have been seen by over 100,000 audience members.

 In the spring of 1972, three young Birmingham thespians—Carl Stewart, Randy Marsh, and Vic Fichtner—entered a new phase in their theatrical lives.
 After chafing under the artistic limitations of the area's production environments, they picked up the pieces of Bill Ozier's Actors Studio and began a venture they called Birmingham Festival Theatre.

 For their first production, they chose a revolutionary work of musical theatre, The Threepenny Opera by dramatist Bertolt Brecht and composer Kurt Weill.
 It appeared on the stage of Munger Auditorium at Birmingham Southern College in May 1972.
 BFT's next production, Shelagh Delaney's A Taste of Honey, questioned race, gender, and the status of the mid-century nuclear family.